The Difference Between Casting and Spinning Rods

 Spinning rods host a different design where the reel is mounted to the bottom of the rod and the guides or eyelets facing downwards.
 Some people may not prefer spinning rods because stronger fish tend to break off eyelets during a hard struggle.
 When fighting against a fish, the force of the fishing line is exerted against the eyelets, which can cause them to snap off by accident.

-However, despite its small design flaw, spinning rods are exceedingly popular for use with finesse bass fishing techniques, smaller and lighter fishing like catfish baiting, trolling, or for using live bait as seen in fly fishing.
+However, despite its small design flaw, spinning rods and ultra light spinning rods are exceedingly popular for use with finesse bass fishing techniques, smaller and lighter fishing like catfish baiting, trolling, or for using live bait as seen in fly fishing.
 Spinning rods are designed for free reeling, an act that gives the fish room to swim before reeling it in, as opposed to having the best casting ability found in casting rods.
 The freedom of the line in the guides and flow are key to success in free reeling.

 When choosing the right type of fishing rod, knowing the difference between casting and spinning rods is important as sacrificing one option for another may not always be the right thing to do.
 As most fishermen do, it is best to experiment with every possible technique, bait, and rod that you can find until you have discovered the best suitable options for you.